awsdocs/amazon-detective-user-guide/doc_source/detective-search.md

 When you complete the search, Detective displays a list of up to 10,000 matching results\.
 For searches that use a unique identifier, there is only one matching result\.

-From the results, to navigate to the profile for the finding or entity, choose the identifier\.
+From the results, to navigate to the entity profile or finding overview, choose the identifier\.

 For findings, roles, users, and EC2 instances, the search results include the associated account\.
 To navigate to the profile for the account, choose the account identifier\.